Azure/azure-sdk-for-c/sdk/docs/storage/README.md

 For compiling for specific target devices, please refer to their specific toolchain documentation.

 ## Key Concepts

-### Authentication

-The embedded C SDK currently supports SAS based authentication.
-See [this page][storage_access_control_sas] for information on creating SAS tokens.
-The client credential should be set to `AZ_CREDENTIAL_ANONYMOUS` when using SAS tokens.

 ### Creating the Storage Client